mrts/django-admin-list-filter-dropdown/README.md

         ('a_charfield', DropdownFilter),
         # for related fields
         ('a_foreignkey_field', RelatedDropdownFilter),
-        # RelatedSelect2DropdownFilter requires Django2 and the foreignkey field needs to be listed in the ModelAdmin's autocomplete_fields
+        # RelatedSelect2DropdownFilter requires Django2 and the foreignkey field needs to be listed in the ModelAdmin's search_fields and autocomplete_fields
         # https://docs.djangoproject.com/en/2.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields
         ('a_foreignkey_field2', RelatedSelect2DropdownFilter),
     )